 CFC rates will be set at financial close, at a rate not to exceed \$10 per transaction day, with the CFC increasing every three years by a fixed percentage.
-As described above, RTAA will agree to increase the CFC rate as needed to maintain 1.15 debt coverage targeted date of completion.
-The Project Company will also be responsible for the initial financing during construction and operating the ConRAC portion of the facility.
+As described above, RTAA will agree to increase the CFC rate as needed to maintain 1.15 debt coverage ratio.